dave-inc/apple-pay-decrypt/README.md

 }
 ```

+# IMPORTANT NOTES:

-# NOTE: Remember that the `transactionAmount` will come back as the number of cents so \$500 = 50000
+* Remember that the `transactionAmount` will come back as the number of cents so \$500 = 50000

-You can then use those decrypted values with your payment processor of choice (Stripe, Braintree, in our case Tabapay) to process payments from Apple Pay.
+* You can then use those decrypted values with your payment processor of choice (Stripe, Braintree, in our case Tabapay) to process payments from Apple Pay.
+* It takes about an hour for the new certificate to propagate after activation.
+Failures will occur for about an hour when trying to decrypt with the new certificate values.
+You'll need to fallback to old values for safe rotation. https://tech.bolt.com/apple-pay-certificate-rotation-e4eee6b0683f